 Step 1: Plug the USB drive into a USB 3.0 or USB 2.0 port on the computer.
 Make sure that it is detected by your machine.

-Step 4: Click "Proceed".
+Step 5: Click "Proceed".
 The program will inform you about something important.
 The data on this USB drive will be deleted and the partition on USB drive will be formatted as NTFS file system.
-To back up data, free backup software, like AOMEI Backupper Standard, is recommended.
-After clicking "Yes", create Windows 10/8/7 bootable USB drive will begin.
+After clicking "Yes", the progress will begin.

 When the task is completed, you can plug the Windows 10, Windows 8 or Windows 7 bootable USB drive into any computer with any operating system at anywhere, enter BIOS setting, and change the firmware boot order to USB first and save.
 After that, you will boot into Windows 10, Windows 8 or Windows 7.
 By the way, AOMEI Windows To Go Creator also supports installing Windows 10, Windows 8 or Windows 7 on USB drive.